JanneMattila/www/docs/_posts/2024/04/2024-04-01-appgw-and-rule-updater.markdown

 | order by Requests
 ```

-Above queries will return the IP addresses that have made more than 10 000 requests in the last 60 minutes:
+The above queries will return the IP addresses that have made more than 10 000 requests in the last 60 minutes:

 | IP             | Requests |
 | -------------- | -------- |